 Q: Was Pola Negri's father Slovak?

-Pola Negri, a Hollywood star of the silent movie era, was born and baptized Apolonia Chalupec in Lipno (near Toruń – several other places have the same name) in Poland, which was under Russian control then.
+Pola Negri, a Hollywood star of the silent movie era, was born and baptized Apolonia Chalupec in the Church of the Assumption of the Most Holy Virgin Mary in Lipno (near Toruń – several other localities have the same name) in Poland, which was under Russian control then.
 Contrary to other dates in a variety of sources, the Lipno Office of Vital Records shows she was born on 3 January 1897.
 She died in San Antonio, Texas, on 1 August 1987.

 Pola Negri's birth record gives her mother's name as Eleonora née Kelczewska, her father's name as Jerzy Chalupec.
 (See the sidebars on the presence or absence of the -i-, the use of l or ł in her parents' last names, and the cause of the variation.)

 Both families were Roman Catholic.
 Pola was baptized Apolonia after her paternal grandmother, who was also her godmother.
 Contrary to how publications often give her name, neither her birth record nor her autobiography contain the name "Barbara," and Apolonia was spelled with one -l-, not with two.

 According to Pola Negri's autobiography as well as her cousin (Jerzy's brother's son, now deceased), her father and his siblings were born in Slovakia, then part of the Kingdom of Hungary, a province of the Habsburg Empire.
 The Polonized first name of Pola's father Jerzy corresponds to the Slovak Jur or Juraj (George).

 Pola's Slovak grandfather Adam Chalupec married Apolonia née Plevko or Plewko, who was also Slovak according to Pola, but Polish according to her cousin.
 Juraj-Jerzy (1871-1920) was the oldest of their three children.
 They lived in Nesluša in north-western Slovakia, where some mebers of the family returned in the 20th century.